OscarAC/aws-bincity/README.md

 &nbsp;

-The stack is here defined as a foundation for rapid deployment of web applications, in which simplicity was the main requirement of it's definition, therefore, in order to take it to production, some adjustment must be made.
+The stack is here defined as a foundation for the rapid deployment of web applications, in which simplicity was the main requirement of its definition, therefore, to take it to production, some adjustments must be made.

-- Resource configuration were made to remain as close as possible to the free-tier limitations
+- Resource configuration was made to remain as close as possible to the free-tier limitations
 - Some Roles might be adjusted to provide stronger or precise permissions

 &nbsp;